CadeArch/WhatIf_App/README.md

     - fix small UI issues with edit texts and some textviews
     - add period to leaderboards sentences
     - line up sentences in vote frag
+    - fixed bug where players joining another gameroom from an old one called load users too many times
+    - fixed bug where players hoststarted value wasnt being reset to false at the end of a match
 ### NOT DONE
     - strip whitespace on account frag
     - alert users if they have a sentence in the leaderboards - KINDA DONE
     - check constraint layout on frags to assure UI is good - check again
     - assure pushing and pulling from database is successful if connection fails
+    - if user hits join game on a game that is in progress issues with joining a game that isnt in progress later. but if user hits back and join game again it fixes it.

 ## second user test
     3 players